Execution

 const result = await execution; // same run, cached

 console.log(nodes, result.cursor);The iterator never throws.
-Cancellation and operation errors resolve to a final ExecutionResultInterface with a non-null cursor and the appropriate lifecycle.kind.
+Cancellation and operation errors resolve to a final ExecutionResultType with a non-null cursor, populated interruptedAt, and the appropriate state.lifecycle.variant.